 The Agreement, as amended, contains covenants that include, among others, covenants that limit our ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on our capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
 Additional covenants apply when we have outstanding borrowings under the revolving loan facility or when we achieve specific covenant milestones.
 Financial covenants under the credit facility, as amended, include a minimum EBITDA, a limitation on capital expenditures, and a minimum adjusted quick ratio.
 Further, a minimum fixed charge ratio applies when we achieve specific covenant milestones.
 The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the Agreement, an obligation to repay all obligations in full, and a right by SVB to exercise all remedies available to it under the Agreement and related agreements including the Guaranty and Security Agreement.
-As of March 31, 2011, we were in compliance with all of the financial covenants of our amended and modified credit facility.
+As of and for the period ended June 30, 2011, we were in compliance with all of the financial covenants of our amended and modified credit facility.
 In addition, if the guarantee by the Export-Import Bank of the United States ceases to be in full force and effect, we must repay all loans under the Export-Import agreement.

-As of March 31, 2011, we had no borrowings under the revolving credit facility and had borrowing availability of approximately \$7.7 million.
-Also, as of March 31, 2011, \$7.5 million was outstanding under the term loan, which included \$1.5 million classified as current maturities of long-term debt.
+As of June 30, 2011, we had no borrowings under the revolving credit facility and had borrowing availability of approximately \$8.2 million.
+Also, as of June 30, 2011, \$7.1 million was outstanding under the term loan, which included \$1.5 million classified as current maturities of long-term debt.

 The Warrant that was issued with the initial SVB Agreement had been recorded as a discount on long-term debt at its fair value and was being amortized over the term of the loan.
-Amortization expense for the three months ended March 31, 2011 was \$100,580, which included \$78,873 of accelerated amortization expense due to the credit facility modification in March 2011.
+Accelerated amortization expense of \$78,873 was recorded in March 2011 due to the credit facility modification.
+No amortization expense related to the Warrant was recorded for the three months ended June 30, 2011.

-The effective interest rate on borrowings under the modified term loan, including debt issuance costs, is 7.9%.
-As of March 31, 2011, we had an outstanding letter of credit of \$250,000 issued to our corporate credit card program provider which expires on July 31, 2011.
+The effective interest rate on borrowings under the modified term loan, including debt issuance costs, is 8.0%.
+We had an outstanding letter of credit of \$250,000 issued to our corporate credit card program provider which was due to expire on July 31, 2011.
+This letter of credit was cancelled in June 2011, and no letters of credit were outstanding at June 30, 2011.